The Cab Ride

 The ride to 14th wasn’t fast enough, while it went too fast.
 I needed to be at my destination but could have stayed in the cab a while longer.
 In the middle of that Goliath of a city, teaming with over 9 million people, sat two perfect strangers who were completely connected.
 Even if only for that moment in a cab, we had connected with the One.
 I asked him what he called God and he said, “Allah.”
 And he worked with me to pronounce it correctly.
 But I realize now, it doesn’t matter so much that we say His name correctly, in whatever form; God, Jesus, Allah, Yaweh, Jehova, what matters is that we understand and live the root of what He teaches ~ love.

 Although the cab driver talked for the majority of the ride, he let me make the last comment.
 Told him I wanted to share a prayer I'd been concentrating on.
 Prefaced the prayer with the sad reality that the powerful, the persecuters of our world wouldn't change, no matter how much we need them to, so I pray for the infants coming into the world instead.
-Told him we need to start a global prayer that the children who are being born now, no matter what their ethnicity, background or influence, will be love.
-That they will teach us about love regardless of the environment they grow up in.
+Told him we need to start a global prayer that the innocents, and the children who are being born now, no matter what their ethnicity, background or influence, will be Love.
+That they will teach us about Love regardless of the environment they live in.
 If we all pray for it together, we can heal as they grow.